HypeCheck

 Traditional

-Cannabis leaf has no proven supplement benefits; research highlights safety risks, not therapeutic uses.
+Cannabis leaf has no proven supplement benefits; research highlights safety risks including toxins and allergens.

 Weak evidence